-VFM is embedded in our mission, values and strategic objectives and our Annual Development Plan (ADP) and Directorate Service Delivery Plans (SDP) are developed around these objectives and priorities.
+VFM is embedded in our mission, values and strategic objectives and our Annual Development Plan (ADP).
+Service Delivery Plans (SDP) for each Directorate are developed around these objectives and priorities.
 St Leger Homes has a good track record on VFM.

-We recognise the Regulator of Social Housing's Regulatory Standards as good practice and during the year, published our annual VFM self-assessment (based on the 2021/22 financial year) to capture all VFM achievements and work into one summary document.

-The self-assessment again shows that St Leger is, in general, a low cost, mid to high performing organisation when benchmarked with our peers (around 25 organisations) and also all housing providers nationally (around 100 organisations).
-Benchmarking shows there are areas of good performance and also areas for improvement, with actions developed to improve these.
+As in previous years, we produced and published our annual VFM self-assessment (based on the 2022/23 financial year) to capture all VFM achievements and work into one summary document.
+The self-assessment again shows that St Leger is, in general, a low cost, mid to high performing organisation when benchmarked with our peers (around 30 organisations) and also all housing providers nationally (around 110 organisations).